livingingroups/cocomo/README.md

 `timestamps`: vector of timestamps corresponding to the columns of xs and ys matrices.
 Timestamps must be uniformly sampled, though it is possible to have gaps (e.g. between different days of recording)

 `ids`: data frame giving information about the tracked individuals, with rows correpsonding to the rows of the xs and ys matrices.
 The columns contained are flexible.

+Some functions also take in time series of calls.
+These should be formatted as a data frame that includes, at a minimum, the following columns:

+`ind_idx`: index of the individual making the call (numeric)

+`time_idx`: time index closest to the time at which the call was produced

+`call_type`: string specifying the call type label

+`time`: exact time at which the call was produced (synched to GPS time, including fractions of a second)

+Note that times can be in either UTC or local time.
+The user should verify that the same time zone is used for both GPS and audio data.

 ## Code review